tangihamajumder/Crime_Data_Analysis/README.md

 #also, you can visit this link to get data `https://catalog.data.gov/dataset/crime-data-from-2020-to-present`

-Here, I used crime data of Los Angeles from 2020 to the present
-#here are six figures I have  shown in my project
+Here, I used crime data of Los Angeles from 2020 to the present there are six figures I have  shown in my project
 1. Top ten crimes in Los Angeles
 2. Crime Frequency by Month (2020-2023)
 3. Crime Occurrence by Time of Day Each Month